Discover 5 cheap and easy solutions for small-space composting, whether you live in an apartment, condo, or tiny home.

 Whether you live in an apartment, condo, or tiny house, here are some easy and practical ways to combat your small-space composting dilemma.

-You barely have enough room for growing your own food.
-Where in the world are you going to put a compost been?
+- Works in a Small Space: You barely have enough room for growing your own food.
+Where in the world are you going to put a compost bin?

-A compost pile is daunting.
-You want the composting solution to be easy-to-set-up and easy-to-use.
+- Easy to Set Up and Use: A compost pile is daunting.
+You want the composting solution to be easy to set up and easy to use.

 Small-Space Composting Solutions

 The easiest way to compost indoors cheaply, easily, and quickly is to use a worm bin.
-Vermiculture (or worm composting) produces worm castings that make worm tea that is perfect for feeding the soil of your container plants.
+Vermiculture (or worm composting) produces worm castings that make worm tea—perfect for feeding the soil of your container plants.

 Plastic Storage Bins

-These are an excellent choice because they’re fairly inexpensive and easy-to-find.
+Plastic storage bins are an excellent choice because they’re fairly inexpensive and easy to find.
 They come in a variety of sizes so that you can get the right size bin for your space.
-Ten to eighteen gallons is a good size.
+Ten to 18 gallons is a good size.
 You can even stack the bins to save space.
 Make sure you drill aeration holes near the top to allow air into your bin.

-Another option is very inexpensive and stackable.
-You can find 5-gallon buckets with lids at home centers and big-box stores.
-Also, large kitty litter containers work great, too!
-Be sure to drill aeration holes near the top of the bucket.
+Another option that is very inexpensive and stackable.
+You can find 5-gallon buckets with lids at home centers and big-box stores, and you can often find them for free at bakeries and the like.
+Large plastic kitty litter containers work great, too!
+Be sure to drill aeration holes near the top of the bucket or container.

 Old wooden boxes or wine crates can be turned into an indoor composter.
-Add a plastic bag stapled to the inside and cover with hinges or painters’ canvas.
+Add a plastic bag stapled to the inside and cover with a hinged lid or painters’ canvas.

 The Bokashi method is easy and composts everything—from kitchen scraps to meat and dairy.
 You mix an inoculated bran filled with microbes into the Bokashi bucket and tightly cover it.
 When the bucket is full, seal it shut and set it to the side for 10 to 12 days.
 Every other day, drain the bucket (which also makes a nice compost tea).
-You’ll have a pre-compost, which can be put in worm bins or leave it for a month to let it break down further.
+You’ll have pre-compost, which can be put in worm bins or left for a month to break down further.

 - Under a plant stand